SoC-Club-Website/Assignment-1-Landing-Page/README.md

 Create a HTML page with your name as the title which includes atleast 4 sections(in a single page) :-
 <ul>
 	<li>About Me :- Name, Hobbies, Ambitions etc. </li>
-	<li>Gallery :- This will contain 5 images arranged in a form of pentagon as shown below.( The images can be anything, your pics, your fav anime, fav movies etc.</li>
+	<li>Gallery :- This will contain 4 images and a video arranged like what is shown in the attached image, note that do not add anchor link as it will direct the user to youtube.
+We want the video to play on the website itself.( The images can be anything, your pics, your fav anime, fav movies etc.</li>
 	<li>Form :- Add a query form with a submit button.Note that we don’t want a google form.
 The form should be made using HTML and CSS(no javascript).
 Add the fields (name, mail-id,etc.) in query form which you think are required.
 We do not want you to store the data.
 Submit button should refresh the entered fields.</li>
 	<li>Contact Me :- This will be the footer section which will include your contact details and links to social media handles.</li>
 	<li>Anything else you would like to see in your page.</li>